 This market town of some 10,000 souls contains a great variety of eateries and restaurants, with some of the restaurants getting high ratings in restaurant guides.
 Take a short drive out of Ludlow and you will find many other excellent and highly rated restaurants and pubs.

 If you want a high-end fine dining experience, be sure to book well in advance, especially around the festivals as the most popular venues will be booked months ahead.

-Restaurants and dining pubs in or on the edge of town include Overton Grange Hotel, The Clive at Bromfield, Koo Japanese Restaurant, The Cliffe at Dinham, Bistro 7 of Ludlow, The Parkway, Fishmore Hall and Dinham Hall, Old Downton Lodge - 3AA Rosette Restaurant offering 6 or 9 course Tastings & Market Menu, The Ludlow Kitchen located next to Ludlow Food Centre, (Britain’s Best Farm Shop 2016).
+Restaurants and dining pubs in or within easy reach of town include: Overton Grange Hotel, The Clive at Bromfield, Koo Japanese Restaurant, The Cliffe at Dinham, Bistro 7 of Ludlow, The Parkway, Fishmore Hall and Dinham Hall, Old Downton Lodge - 3AA Rosette Restaurant offering 6 or 9 course Tastings & Market Menu, The Ludlow Kitchen located next to Ludlow Food Centre, (Britain’s Best Farm Shop 2016).
 Many of the pubs in and around town serve fresh and locally-produced meals of great and affordable quality.